MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-03-31-cordova-known-limitations-and-workarounds-8.0-beta.md

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`cordova platform add ios`

-    A fix will be available in the next cordova-ios release.
+    A fix is planned to be available in the next cordova-ios release.

 * A Cordova project created on workstations other than Windows 8 or Windows 10 that adds the Windows Universal platform will need to remove and then re-add the Windows Universal platform if that Cordova project is moved to a Windows 8 or Windows 10 workstation to run.